shivam13juna/ChoosyViking/README.md

 ### Author: shivam13juna

-A Valheim BepInEx plugin that allows users to disable auto pickup of specific items.
+A Valheim BepInEx plugin that allows users to ignore auto pickup of specific items.
+By default, no items are ignored and all auto-pickup works normally.
+Users can add items to an ignore list to prevent those items from being auto-picked up.

-**Version:** 2.1.0
+**Version:** 2.2.0
 **Target:** .NET Framework 4.8.1
 **Compatibility:** Cross-platform building (Windows/macOS/Linux)
 **BepInEx Version:** 5.4.22+ (Compatible with BepInEx 6.0+)